Mintri1199/Meme_Converter/README.md

 A simple currency conversion app that allow the user to create custom currencies and conversion rates.

+This is the first iteration of this project, so please wait for future versions.

 ### Objectives I set out for this project

 - [x] Immplement Json Parsing